 The revenue forecast methodology considers an estimate of collections of unpaid taxes up to five years' delinquent.
 This revenue category varies depending on the amount of unpaid taxes at the end of one year compared to the previous year due to 1) voluntary payment of taxes, 2) County resources allocated to collection efforts, and 3) the success of those collection efforts.
-Due to the impacts of the novel coronavirus (COVID-19) on individuals, families and businesses, collection efforts were curtailed in early March 2020.
+Due to the impacts of the novel coronavirus (COVID-19) on individuals, families and businesses, collection efforts were curtailed in early March 2020, which will negatively affect this revenue stream.